revbayes/revbayes.github.io/tutorials/biogeo/biogeo_epoch.md

       }
     }

-Now we have a vector of dispersal rates, dr, and an vector of extirpation rates, er, in stored in the RevBayes workspace.
+Now we have a vector of dispersal rates, `dr`, and an vector of extirpation rates, `er`, in stored in the RevBayes workspace.
 We'll use these to create a vector of four DEC rate matrices, one for each epoch.